Smells (Bottom): Plot

 When the duo return from the toilet, the girls have moved tables in the hope of avoiding them.
 When Richie confronts them, they claim to be lesbians and leave.
-Richie is disappointed, but this subsides when he realises a drunken Eddie is now attempting to seduce him, as he has become completely 'drunk' off the sex spray.
-The episode ends with Richie punching Eddie in the face.
+Richie is disappointed, but this subsides when he realises a drunken Eddie is now attempting to seduce him, as he has become completely "drunk" off the sex spray and mistaken Richie for a lady.
+The episode ends with Richie angrily punching Eddie in the face.

-Trivia
+Production notes

-During the beginning of the episode while Eddie is eating lard because he's "Too drunk to cook", the actor Ade Edmondson actually ate real lard.
+During the beginning of the episode while Eddie is eating lard because he is "too drunk to cook", Ade Edmondson actually ate real lard.
 Edmondson's reason for doing so was "You couldn't really fake it could you?".

 Recurring themes

 This episode introduces a few themes that recur throughout the series: